KeanuVentura/BeyondOpenLooks/index.md

 ### Kevin Durant vs Kuzma: Shooting Metrics Radar for 2024-25 Season

-Now that we have successfully identified Kevin Durant as an elite shooter, I created final comparison using a radar chart that overlays Kevin Durant's shooting metrics with Kyle Kuzma's.
-The following visualization will highlight the contrast between an elite shooter and a below average one, illustrating the clear differences in efficiency, shot quality, accuracy, and scoring profile.
+Now that we have successfully identified Kevin Durant as an elite shooter, I created a final comparison using a radar chart that overlays Kevin Durant's shooting metrics with Kyle Kuzma's.
+The following visualization will highlight the contrast between an elite shooter and a below-average one, illustrating the clear differences in efficiency, shot quality, accuracy, and scoring profile.

 <div style="position: relative; width: 100vw; left: 50%; margin-left: -50vw; padding: 2rem 0; box-sizing: border-box; background: transparent; overflow: hidden;">
   <div style="max-width: 1000px; margin: 0 auto;">